RocketChat/docs-old/4. User Guides/README.md

 ### Private groups

 Private groups are closed channels.
+They are visible only to their members.
 They are best used for subjects that are sensitive, confidential, or limited to a small group of team members.

 Private groups can be joined by invitation only.
 You can decide who can invite others to a private group by changing the permissions.
 By default, only administrators, room owners, and moderators can invite others to private rooms.

 ### Direct Messages

-Direct messages (DMs) are useful for private, 1-on-1 conversation between team members.
+Direct messages (DMs) are private, 1-on-1 conversation between team members.
 These conversations are visible only to you and the person you DM with.

 ## Channel operations